-Monday, May 22nd is the last trade date for June Crude Oil Futures.
-Traders can roll to the July contract before the open on Friday, May 19th.
+The last trade date for the March Crude Oil Futures contract is Tuesday, February 20th.
+Traders can roll to the April contract as early as Friday, February 16th, before the market open.
 Read More

 U.S. futures opened lower on Wednesday as investors reacted to the unexpected bump in the Consumer Price Index (CPI).

 While the major index futures (ES -white, NQ – blue & YM – yellow) made a swift recovery by mid-morning, the sharp decline at the opening bell reiterated that fears of inflation are top of mind once again.
 The CPI, released by the U.S. Bureau of Labor Statistics, rose .5%, beating economists’ expectations of a .3% gain.
 Read More

 Underlying strength, rate of change and price fluctuation can all be analyzed using technical indicators to identify potential trade signals in the 10-Year T-Note futures contract (ZN).